 Because Ha Long Bay is, well, a bay, there’s a few different ports that offer cruises and other water activities.
 The most logical is probably Halong City, which has a fancy dock and all the amenities you would expect in a major city.
 This is typically where travelers with money set sail from.
 Alternatively, you could leave from Hai Phoung.
 This coastal city has a lot more charm than Halong City, though it is further from the karsts.

 The best option, in my opinion, is spending your time on Cat Ba island.
-Cat Ba is an up and coming tourist center located directly in the center of Halong Bay.
+Cat Ba is an up and coming tourist centre located directly in the centre of Halong Bay.
 It already has plenty of hotels and restaurants, and also acts as the base of operations for most ecotourist activities in Ha Long Bay (as well as the adjacent and equally impressive Lan Ha Bay).
-It’s easy to find guides for rock climbing, snorkeling, kayaking, and sailing through Ha Long Bay.
-I’d particularly recommend kayaking though the karsts.
+It’s easy to find guides for rock climbing, snorkelling, kayaking, and sailing through Ha Long Bay.
+I’d particularly recommend kayaking through the karsts.
 There’s a number of them that feature aquatic caves, which are stunning in their own right, but also give you access to otherwise secret and secluded lagoons.
-Cat Ba island is also the home of Cat Ba National Park, which is a lovely yet ill maintained jungle park.
+Cat Ba island is also the home of Cat Ba National Park, which is a lovely yet ill-maintained jungle park.

 To understand the charm of Sapa, you first need to know a bit about its history.
 Back when Vietnam was still a part of the French colony Indochine, the French selected Sapa as the sight for their lovely new mountain resort town.
 They built lavish villas, fancy restaurants, and all the other niceties one would expect from a world class mountain resort.
 When the Viet Minh ultimately took the city over, they chose to leave most of the original French structure in tact.
 Today, Sapa is an interesting mixture of an idyllic mountain town, such as one might find in the Alps, but with a distinctly Vietnamese population.